madshall/screen-streamer/README.md

 # screen-streamer
-This module continuously takes screenshots and returns them as png buffers.
+This module continuously takes screenshots and returns them as png or jpeg buffers.
 It uses **FFMPEG** with **x11grab** format support so make sure to have it installed.

 ## Installation
 ```bash